anhinga/2020-notes/attention-based-models/implicit-metalearning.md

 lately (see, e.g. Model-Agnostic Meta-Learning, https://bair.berkeley.edu/blog/2017/07/18/learning-to-learn/ ).

-The fact that inexpensive transfer learning or inexpensive fine-tuning is possible in many machine learning models such as neural nets and transformers implies that **implicit metalearning** is happening during their training or pretraining.
+The fact that inexpensive transfer learning or inexpensive fine-tuning is possible in many machine learning models such as neural nets and transformers implies that **implicit metalearning on the level of model** is happening during their training or pretraining.

 We know that rich structure is formed within neural nets and transformers during training, and it is likely